Josephson effect in an atomic Fulde-Ferrell-Larkin-Ovchinnikov superfluid: Abstract

 \section{Abstract}

-We study theoretically two spatially separate one-dimensional atomic Fermi gases in a double-well trap.
-A Josephson junction between a Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) superfluid and a Bardeen-Cooper-Schrieffer superfluid could be realized by creating a weak link at a given position and by tuning independently the spin polarization of gases in each well.
-Owing to the proportionality between the Josephson current and order parameters, the spatial inhomogeneity of the FFLO order parameter can be directly revealed through the current measurement at different positions of the link.
-Thus, the Josephson effect provides definitive evidence for the existence of FFLO phases.
+We study theoretically two spatially separate quasi-one-dimensional atomic Fermi gases in a double-well trap.
+By tuning independently their spin polarizations, a Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) superfluid or a Bardeen-Cooper-Schrieffer (BCS) superfluid may be formed in each well.
+We seek the possibility of creating a spatially tunable atomic Josephson junction between two superfluids, which is supposed to be realizable via building a weak link at given positions of the double-well barrier.
+We show that within mean-field theory the maximum Josephson current is proportional to the order parameter in two wells.
+Thus, the spatial inhomogeneity of the FFLO order parameter in one well may be directly revealed through the current measurement with the position-tunable link.
+We anticipate that this type of Josephson measurements can provide a useful evidence for the existence of exotic FFLO superfluids.
+Possible experimental realizations of the Josephson measurements in atomic Fermi gases are discussed.